iwbaek0828/fastPOCP/README.md

 # fastPOCP

-A software for calculating the pairwise percentage of conserved protein (POCP), an index for delineating the cutoff of genera.
+A software for calculating the pairwise percentage of conserved proteins (POCP), an index for delineating the cutoff of genera.

-Compared with the ordinary published POCP paper(Qin et al., 2014), this software implements DIAMOND software, for the ultrafast calculation of pairwise POCP values in large genome groups.
+Compared with the ordinary published POCP paper (Qin et al., 2014), this software uses DIAMOND to perform ultrafast pairwise POCP calculations for large genome groups.

 J Bacteriol.
 2014 Jun;196(12):2210-5. doi: 10.1128/JB.01688-14.
 Epub 2014 Apr 4.
 A proposed genus boundary for the prokaryotes based on genomic insights.
 PMID 24706738